microsoft/azure-devops-auth-samples/NonInteractivePatGenerationSample/README.md

 ### Step 2: Configure the sample to use your Azure AD application

-Update the configuration file `App.config` with the information about your AAD application, AAD crendentials and Azure DevOps organization.
+Update the configuration file `App.config` with the information about your AAD application, AAD credentials, and Azure DevOps organization.

 ### Step 3: Run the sample